-- have been instructed to self-isolate by NHS Test and Trace or have received a letter from their education or care setting instructing them to self-isolate
+- have been told to self-isolate by NHS Test and Trace

 Residents who qualify can claim a one-off, lump sum payment of £500 for each period of their child's self-isolation (subject to any income tax payable).